 Distribution: Tropical Asia, Africa, South & Central Americas

 The plant has high water content with fleshy roots and succulent stem, so the name Waterleaf.
-It is perennial and grows about 60 cm tall.
+It is perennial and grows to about 60 cm in height.

 The flowers are light pink and almost 2 cm across.
 There are 5 petals.